 Depart on your independent flight to Sri Lanka.

-Arrive Colombo in the very early morning and transfer to Ranweli Holiday Village, your home for two nights.
-After a welcome lunch and briefing, spend the afternoon searching for indigenous flora and fauna in a nearby forest.
+Arrive Colombo in the very early morning and transfer to The Gateway Airport Garden Hotel, your home for two nights.
+After a welcome lunch and briefing, spend the afternoon searching for indigenous fauna and flora in the woodlands and wetlands near the hotel.

 After breakfast, depart overland to the heart of Sri Lanka’s “cultural triangle.”
 Here visit Sigiriya, or Lion Rock, a huge granite monolith rising out of the jungle.
 This stunning World Heritage Site features the ruins of a 5th-century fortress and palace, colorful murals, and the remains of an extensive network of gardens, reservoirs, and fountains.
-Dinner and overnight for the next two nights at the luxurious Vil Uyana.
+Dinner and overnight for the next two nights at the pleasant Sigiriya Village Hotel.

-This morning, tour the magnificent ruined city of Polonnaruwa.
-A former Buddhist kingdom, Polonnaruwa is famous for its intricately carved stonework, including a large reclining Buddha.
-In the afternoon search for troops of endemic toque macaques, Sri Lanka gray hornbills, and Asian elephants.
+Today drive to the magnificent ruined city of Polonnaruwa for a full day tour.
+A former Buddhist kingdom, Polonnaruwa is famous for its intricately carved stonework, including a stunningly beautiful reclining Buddha.
+As you wander the archaeological sites watch for troops of endemic toque macaques and, with luck, Sri Lanka gray hornbills.

-Today, climb higher into Sri Lanka’s “Hill Country” to learn about the crop that has become almost synonymous with the island—tea.
-Verdant plantations stretch out in every direction and you will have the opportunity to investigate one of the colonial-era tea factories.
+Climb higher into Sri Lanka’s “Hill Country” to learn about the crop that has become almost synonymous with the island—tea.
+Verdant plantations stretch out in every direction and you will have the opportunity to investigate one of the colonial-era tea factories, where we will have lunch.
 Continue on to Nuwara Eliya, known locally as “Little England,” a hill station that was home to over 200 British families.
 Dinner and overnight for two nights at the splendid St. Andrew’s Hotel.

-A scenic drive this morning brings you to the fabled Sinharaja Biosphere Reserve.
+A scenic drive with lunch along the way brings you to the fabled Sinharaja Biosphere Reserve.
 Sri Lanka’s single most important conservation area, Sinharaja protects the largest remaining area of tropical forest on the island.
 An incredible two-thirds of the plants in the forest are found nowhere else on earth, along with all but one of Sri Lanka’s bird endemics.
-Dinner and overnight for two nights at Rainforest Edge Resort.
+Dinner and overnight for two nights at the Rainforest Edge Resort.

 A full day walking tour of this scenic park may reveal such spectacular creatures as Sri Lanka junglefowl (the national bird), yellow-fronted barbet, bizarre red-faced malkoha, and the exquisite Sri Lanka blue magpie.

-Today, head east, descending into the lowlands of Yala, Sri Lanka’s most celebrated national park.
-Stop for lunch en route and visit the Elephant Transit Home, where orphaned elephants are cared for before being returned to the wild.
-Arrive at Yala in the early evening and check in to the Chaaya Wild Resort, your base for three nights.
+Today, head east, descending into the lowlands of Yala, Sri Lanka’s most celebrated national park, with lunch en route.
+Arrive at Yala in the late afternoon, with time for a short nature walk, and check in to the Cinnamon Wild Yala Hotel, your base for three nights.

-Spend a full day exploring Yala—with over 100,000 hectares of thorn scrub and coastal wetlands, this park boasts the highest density of leopards in Asia.
-It is also home to healthy populations of wild water buffalo, Asian elephants, spotted deer, and elusive sloth bears.
+Take morning and afternoon safaris into Yala; with over 100,000 hectares of thorn scrub and coastal wetlands, this park boasts the highest density of leopards in Asia.
+It is also home to healthy populations of wild water buffalo, Asian elephants, and spotted deer.

 This morning enjoy a second whale-watching cruise.
-In the early afternoon drive to Colombo and check in to your airport hotel for dinner and a chance to relax.
+In the early afternoon drive to Colombo and check in to The Gateway Airport Garden Hotel for dinner and a chance to relax.
 Board your late evening flight, arriving in the USA the next day.

 All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; trip insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, e-mail/fax/telephone charges.